Building An Independent Sales Team Starts With SBAR Framework

 For example, what are some common issues reps deal with weekly?

 - "I'm stuck too low in the organization."

-You might be tempted to tell them precisely what to do or suggest several options.
-Or worse yet, you might even jump in and offer to call the stakeholder for them.
-Well, a different option would be to help the rep help themselves.
-The technique I want to introduce is called SBAR.
-So, SBAR was first developed in the military, specifically for the nuclear power industry.
+Sales Managers might be tempted to tell them precisely what to do or suggest several options.
+Or worse yet, they might even jump in and offer to call the stakeholder.
+But a different option would be to help the rep help themselves by using the SBAR framework.

 What does SBAR stand for?